radiumce/microsandbox/SELF_HOSTING.md

 msb server keygen --expire 3mo
 ```

-After starting the server and generating your key, configure the environment variables to connect your SDK to your self-hosted sandbox server automatically.
+After generating your key, set the `MSB_API_KEY` environment variable to the generated key.

-There are just two environment variables to set:

-- `MSB_API_KEY` — The API key for your sandbox server
-- `MSB_API_URL` — The URL of your sandbox server.
-You don't need to set this if you are running the server locally at the default port.

 ##